fulldecent/structured-acceptance-test/Stat-Output.md

 A *consumer* MUST consider an acceptance test *outcome* as `fail` if any finding is presented which represents a failure; otherwise it MUST be `pass`.

+Note: below is a very simple shell script that processes STAT Output and returns a non-zero status if the `outcome` is fail.
+It allows you to easily integrate with certain unit test and continuous integration environments.

+    ! pcregrep -qM '"failure"\s*:\s*true'

 ### Identification

 ```json